 I believe the highest ideal is unity.
 As I explain in detail in my article What is Truth, Is the LDS Church the Only True Church? article, I believe ultimate truth is an understanding of a thing from every possible perspective, and so statements of testimony like “I know my Church is True” distort the very concept of truth.
-Because to most people such a statement is paramount to making one’s church into an errorless organization free from the lies, half-truths, misunderstandings, issues and limited perspective which are an inevitable part of anything run by fallible humans.
+Because to most people such a statement is paramount to making one’s church ‘better’ than all the others, or suggesting that it’s mostly free from the lies, half-truths, misunderstandings, issues and limited perspective which are an inevitable part of anything run by fallible humans.
 I believe the tenets of all religions contain both truth and error, and are perceived differently by every member.
 Rather than taking sides in debates concerning truth, epistemology or ontology, I love to see what others believe and figure out how their beliefs fit into the big picture.
 I haven’t met a lot of people that I can’t see the truth’s in their perspective.
 I like to talk to people from their perspective as much as possible.
 I love to try and enlarge the perspectives of others.

 My Spiritual (Metaphysical?
 Supernatural?)
 Experiences

 I think like many people I had experiences of synchronicity, and answers to prayers in my youth, which really gave me a sense that there was a higher power.
 A sense that the natural world we typically interact with was only a small part of a larger unseeable reality.
 But the first truly supernatural experience (from my perspective) I had occurred in about the 7th grade.
 Being raised in an active LDS family, I learned about Joseph Smith’s first vision growing up, but for some reason, it suddenly really resonated with me.
 I decided if praying worked for him to see god, it would work for me.
 I set up a day to go out and pray in a secluded place but ended up falling ill that day— to the point I spent a few days in bed.
-So I set my mind on another day some time later… and once again I got really sick.
+So I set my mind on another day some time later… but I strangely got really sick again.
 It was one of many strange examples of synchronicity which was hard to dismiss.
 To me, there seemed to be something very real to this God-thing.
-My apophenic mind found significant meaning in the fact that God or some part of myself did not want me to seek this experience.
+My apophenic mind found significant meaning in the fact that God or some part of my subconscious self was fighting my conscious mind to prevent me from pursuing this experience.
 (More on my views of ancient and modern theophany experiences below…)

 Strangely, that experience served as an important backdrop as I’ve talked with multiple people over the years (and read the accounts of many others) who have had visions and interactions with what they felt was deity.